EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 bucardo status
 ```

 ...to see what it is doing, and the final counts when we are done.
-Don't forget to stop Bucardo when you are done testing:
+Don’t forget to stop Bucardo when you are done testing:

 ```bash
 bucardo stop